vanisharma31/financial-transaction-analysis/README.md

 <h2><a class="anchor" id="dataset"></a>Dataset</h2>
-This project uses a comprehensive financial dataset containing transaction records, customer information, and card data from a banking institution spanning the 2010s.
+This project uses a comprehensive financial dataset containing transaction records, customer information and card data from a banking institution spanning the 2010s.

 1\. <strong>User Data</strong>